Graham Hill plane crash: Accident

 At 15:30 GMT on 29 November, the group departed from Le Castellet and flew to Marseille-Marignane Airport.
 Hill visited the self-briefing room and obtained weather reports for the London area.
 An IFR flight plan was filed for a flight to Elstree Airfield, with Luton Airport as alternate.

 The Piper Aztec took off from Marseille at 17:47.
 Contact was made with London Air Traffic Control Centre at 20:45 and a weather report for Elstree was obtained, giving a visibility of 2,000 metres and a cloud base of 300 ft AGL.
 At 21:19, the aircraft was passed to London Heathrow Approach and Hill was informed that visibility at Elstree was 1,000 metres.
-At 21:21, having descended to 4000 ft passing south of Lambourne VOR, Hill was informed that visibility at Elstree had reduced to 800 metres.
+At 21:21, having descended to 4000 ft passing south of Lambourne VOR, Hill was informed that visibility at Elstree had decreased to 800 metres.
 The aircraft was subsequently cleared to descend to 1500 ft, below which any further descent was at the pilot's discretion.

 At 21:28, the London Approach controller contacted N6645Y to pass further information; there was no reply.
 Shortly afterwards, radar contact was lost.
-The Aztec, already with its landing gear and flaps extended, brushed the top of a large tree at an elevation of 460 ft AMSL within Arkley Golf Course, 3 nmi to the east and 130 ft above Elstree airfield.
+The Aztec, with its landing gear and flaps already extended, brushed the top of a large tree at an elevation of 460 ft AMSL within Arkley Golf Course, 3 nmi to the east and 130 ft above Elstree airfield.
 It then descended further, colliding with more trees, rolling to the right, striking the ground with its wing tip and finally crashing into a copse.
 An intense fire developed after the impact, which destroyed most of the aircraft.
 All six occupants were instantly killed.

 Elstree's runway was equipped with edge lights and a low-intensity visual slope indicator, but lacked any radio aid and there were no published instrument approach procedures for the airfield, making it unsuitable for low-visibility operations.
 Witnesses near the crash site reported that weather conditions at the time were thick fog, with a visibility of 50 to 100 metres.